nklkarthi/WebGoat/README.md

     All the required Terraform variables and Environment variables should be created in Terraform Cloud

 ## Github actions
-    Terraform actions are invoked by the Github Flow
+    Terraform workflow are invoked by the Github Flow